Top 10 Vaporwave Albums

-In conclusion, vaporwave isn’t dead so long as we are still dealing with globalization, nostalgia, and depression.
+You see, vaporwave isn’t dead as long as we are still dealing with globalization, nostalgia, and depression.
 While the vaporwave genre is evolving all the time, this list of Top 10 classics is a sure ride on an aesthetic soundwave.

 Be sure to check the blog for new music releases brought to you by Vapor95's very own record label DARKNET Recordings.